 What is the Average Settlement in Warehouse Accidents?

 One of the common questions our work injury attorneys get from clients is what their case is worth.
 Determining the value or worth of a warehouse accident can be complicated because there are often several factors that could affect the case's value.
+Amazon warehouse injuries with high damages often result in large settlements.
 The best way to determine the value of your warehouse accident case is to sit down with a skilled attorney who can help calculate an accurate estimate by adding up the damages that make up your case.

 There are three types of damages that are typically part of a settlement: